-- Ad Standards encourages Participants to review carefully their implementation of the Program requirements, and thoughtfully consider how to optimize the user experience by using layered notices, and easy-to-understand language. - It is important for First Parties to ensure that their Opt-Out Mechanisms are functional, and kept current with opt-outs for all Third Parties collecting and using data for IBA purposes on their websites.
+- Ad Standards encourages Participants to carefully review their implementation of the Program requirements, and thoughtfully consider how to optimize the user experience by using layered notices, and easy-to-understand language. - It is important for First Parties to ensure that their Opt-Out Mechanisms are functional and kept current with opt-outs for all Third Parties collecting and using data for IBA purposes on their websites.
 First Parties should have a system or schedule in place to ensure that this is reviewed on a periodic basis, or monitored and updated continually. - Participants using external service providers to create and monitor Opt-Out Mechanisms should work with these service providers to find innovative ways to create a clearer and simpler experience for the consumer.
 Many Opt-Out Mechanisms require multiple steps to opt-out, or may cause confusion to the consumer about their opt-out status.
-It is important to step into the shoes of the average consumer, and carefully consider how user-friendly the opt-out experience is. - Participants would be well-served to ensure that one or more of their staff are assigned to handle AdChoices compliance, and depending on available resources, consider forming a team of people who have experience in all areas that may be impacted: privacy, legal, marketing, UI/UX, and website/software development. - In some cases, Ad Standards will ask Participants to provide information about its practices that cannot efficiently or reasonably be procured without the Participants' help.
+It is important to carefully assess the user-friendliness of the optout experience. - Participants would be well-served to ensure that one or more of their staff are assigned to handle AdChoices compliance, and depending on available resources, consider forming a team of people who have experience in all areas that may be impacted: privacy, legal, marketing, UI/UX, and website/ software development. - In some cases, Ad Standards will ask Participants to provide information about its practices that cannot efficiently or reasonably be procured without the Participants' help.
 It is important for Participants to investigate diligently and answer the questions posed by Ad Standards, in order to allow Ad Standards to monitor compliance effectively, and preserve the integrity of the program.
-Participants should ensure that the information they provide to Ad Standards is comprehensive and accurate. - In order to better understand their AdChoices obligations, Participants can: - Review the Principles regularly; - Read Supplementary Guidance released by DAAC; - Contact Ad Standards anytime to discuss potential changes to their websites and mobile apps, and how these changes might affect their compliance with AdChoices.
+Participants should ensure that the information they provide to Ad Standards is comprehensive and accurate. - In order to better understand their AdChoices obligations, Participants can: - Review the Principles regularly; - o Read Supplementary Guidance released by DAAC; - Contact Ad Standards anytime to discuss potential changes to their websites and mobile apps, and how these changes might affect their compliance with AdChoices.